 Zipcar is not targeting all residents of a particular city.
 They’re not even targeting all the people in a given city who don’t own a car.
 They’re specifically targeting people who:

-- live in an urban area
+live in an urban area

-- have a certain degree of education
+have a certain degree of education

-- are comfortable will technology
+are comfortable with technology

-- are concerned about the environment
+are concerned about the environment

 They also help to guide the company’s overall approach to its service, as evidenced by the rest of the positioning statement.

 When crafting your target market statement, try to incorporate the most important demographic and behavior characteristics you’ve identified.
 For example: